ozgurural/seedlabs-2/seedlabs/Exam3-Packet-Sniffing-and-Spoofing-Lab.md

 ![image](https://user-images.githubusercontent.com/4716254/206061419-78ca169e-7196-435d-b2d1-66ddf50062e6.png)

-I run this with root privilege and attempt to ping to see what happens:
- No packets are captured.

-I try the same thing on the other virtual machine with IP address 10.0.2.4:
+I run this with root privilege and attempt to ping to see what happens, no packets are captured.
+I try the same thing on the other virtual machine with IP address 10.0.2.4:Packets were captured.

-Packets were captured.
 This means that the filter worked and only TCP packets from 10.0.2.4 being sent to port 23 are captured; the rest were ignored.

 The last filter I need to implement is one that will only capture packets coming from or going to a particular subnet.
 I will choose 128.115.0.0/16 as the subnet.
 I edit the sniffer.py program as follows:

 ![image](https://user-images.githubusercontent.com/4716254/206061656-d13173f4-8dee-4d1b-b7ae-b7b7df65e96d.png)

 Running sniffer.py with root privilege, I try sending a TCP packet with the nc command to an IP that isn’t part of the subnet, nothing happens.
 I try again, but this time I send it to an IP address that is part of the subnet.
 Packets are being captured.
 The filter is working.

 #### 3.2 Task 1.2: Spoofing ICMP Packets

 In this task, I need to make a Python program that uses Scapy to create a spoofed ICMP echo request packet with an arbitrary source IP address and send it to another virtual machine on my network.

-I will make the arbitrary source IP address 1.2.3.4 and the destination address 10.0.2.4 (this is the IP address of my Server VM).
+I will make the arbitrary source IP address 1.2.3.4 and the destination address 10.0.2.4.
 Here is the program:

 ![image](https://user-images.githubusercontent.com/4716254/206061809-576a217e-da81-4dad-ae00-5c733e1597f3.png)

 The program first creates an IP object and sets the destination and source IP addresses.
 Then it creates an ICMP object.
 The default type for ICMP objects in Scapy is echo request, so that doesn’t need to be explicitly set.

-Next, the program creates the packet by using ip/icmp (this sets the ICMP object as the IP object’s payload).
+Next, the program creates the packet by using ip/icmp.
 Finally, it sends the packet out.

 I use the tcpdump command to listen for ICMP packets on the network.
 It will write information about any packets of that type to a file called ‘packets’ in the ‘tmp’ directory.
 In a second terminal window, I run the spoofing.py program with root privilege.
-I ctr+c out of the tcpdump listener and use Wireshark to open the /tmp/packets file:
+I copy out of the tcpdump listener and use Wireshark to open the /tmp/packets file:

 ![image](https://user-images.githubusercontent.com/4716254/206061935-87ef9d20-20ac-46a5-a107-52cb75caba7f.png)

 The first ICMP packet that tcpdump captured was the echo request that the spoofing.py program sent.
-The second ICMP packet captured was the reply sent back from 10.0.2.4 (the Server VM).
+The second ICMP packet captured was the reply sent back from 10.0.2.4.
 The source for the request is 1.2.3.4 and the destination for the reply is also 1.2.3.4.
 This means that the spoofing.py program successfully spoofed a ICMP packet and assigned it an arbitrary source IP address.

 #### 3.3 Task 1.3: Traceroute

 The goal of this task is to create a version of traceroute using Scapy.
-The program needs to repeatedly send out packets (I will use ICMP packets) with Time-To-Live (TTL) value starting at 1.
+The program needs to repeatedly send out packets with Time-To-Live(TTL) value starting at 1.

-I will make the maximum number of hops 255.
+I make the maximum number of hops 255.
 This means that if the packet fails to reach its destination by the time its TTL has been incremented all the way to 255, the program will stop.

 I used the following program:

 ![image](https://user-images.githubusercontent.com/4716254/206062158-8c57fa67-053b-4c81-876a-05174ec0bae7.png)

 I test the trace.py program out by having it attempt to go to a website.
 It does so successfully after 13 hops.
 I next try a random IP address (1.2.3.4).
 After six hops, the program is no longer receiving a reply.

 #### 3.4 Task 1.4: Sniffing and-then Spoofing